Skip to content

 Your local government has a Player’s Handbook and Dungeon Master’s Guide.
 It’s your town bylaws, your city charter, you county covenant, your state constitution.
 Whatever it’s called, it’s the governing documents for local government.
 Those governing documents will likely be hosted on eCode360 or a similar bylaws indexing service.
 Frankly, eCode is significantly easier to navigate than DnD Beyond.

-Within those governing documents are lists of the roles you, as a citizen of that municipality can play in the local government.
+Within those governing documents are lists of the roles you, as a citizen of that municipality, can play in your local government.
 There could be zoning boards, wetlands commissions, development councils, ethics and integrity committees, and other bodies.
-Some of them are regulatory.
-Some of them are advisory.
-Some of them are enforcement.
-There will be instructions on how to serve on those bodies.
+Some roles are regulatory.
+Some roles are advisory.
+Some roles are enforcement.
+There will be instructions on how to serve in those roles.
 Sometimes you need to run in an open election.
-Sometimes your appointed by a higher commission.
+Sometimes you’re appointed by a higher commission.
 Sometimes the board itself votes to appoint you.

 Decide what you want to see in your community.
 Maybe it’s protecting wetlands or increasing access to public spaces or adding bike lanes.
 Pick an outcome, a single goal that helps get us towards a more resilient future.
 Maybe you want to incentivize electric vehicle adoption.
 Maybe you want to promote solar energy development.
 Maybe your town floods at high tide and you want to raise the roads.
 Maybe you want to support public education in you community and ensure children get the education they are owed, rather than the nonsensical mess promoted by radical fundamentalists.